stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/08_psd_computation.md

         caption: Get the log filename from the currently running process in the log area.

 ---
-Psysmon provides so-called *looper collection nodes* that allow the creation of iterative execution of the *looper child* nodes.
+psysmon provides so-called *looper collection nodes* that allow the creation of iterative execution of the *looper child* nodes.
 Currently the `time window looper` and the `event looper` are available.
 For the task to compute the power spectral density (PSD) for the whole data set we will use the `time window looper` which enables the processing of sliding time windows.

 The aim of the PSD computation is to create long-term spectrogram images of the complete data set.
-Therefore we will first compute the PSD for 15 minute long time windows with an overlap of 50 % and then use these PSDs to create the spectrogram images for the desired timespan.
+Therefore we will first compute the PSD for 15 minute long time windows with an overlap of 50 % and then use these PSDs to create the spectrogram images for the desired time span.

 ## Create the output directory
 We will save the PSD data in a dedicated output directory for later use.
 Create the directory `psd_data` in the `psysmon_output` folder of the tutorial directory structure.